dbus-cxx/dbus-cxx/doc/building-from-source.md

 ## 1. What are the requirements to build from source?

 DBus-cxx requires support of at least C++17.
+As of version 2.0, it is also a full implementation of the DBus protocol, and does not depend on libdbus.

 The requirements are intended to be very low.
 In order to build, you will need the following tools to be installed: